 They are in some ways sincere and in some ways more strategic.
 And the behavior can blend, too: those emotions, changes in character, the commitment level to the marriage.

-For example, a woman may start out by having a sincere midlife experience but, after she meets a male friend and starts having an affair, she begins to behave in more strategic, manipulative ways so the affair can continue.
+For example, a woman may start out by having a sincere midlife experience but, after she meets a male friend and starts having an affair, she begins to behave in more strategic ways so the affair can continue.
 That’s something I see all the time.

 But how does a husband cope?
-How does he know when his wife’s behavior is authentic and when it’s manipulative?
+How does he know when his wife’s behavior is authentic and when it isn’t?
 Well, it isn’t always easy to tell the difference.
 And to make matters worse, the counselling business often takes the default position that a woman’s midlife crisis automatically stems from the poor treatment she received from her husband.

 “Oh, your wife is having a midlife crisis?
 She doesn’t know whether she loves you anymore?
 That’s because you didn’t listen to her.
 That’s because you worked too much.
 Give her space.”